-I chose between Sabnzbd and NZBGet (due to both having a high amount of features/support/community).
+I was tossing up between Sabnzbd and NZBGet (due to both having a high amount of features/support/community).
 I ended up going with NZBget as I preferred the UI of it slightly more and will be using it for this article.

 In UnRAID, navigate to Plugins and open the Community Applications plugin (assumed to have been installed already).
 Search for

 Host Path 2 to

 Once the Docker image has been downloaded and container set up, open NZBGet in your browser.
 You'll be prompted for a username and password which are:

 Your Usenet provider should provide four essential pieces of information:

 - Server address

 119for unencrypted and